thephez/backup-readme/platform/markdown/reference-dapi-endpoints-platform-endpoints.md

 }
 [/block]
 ## getIdentitiesByPublicKeyHashes

-[block:callout]
-{
-  "type": "success",
+> 👍
+>
-  "body": "In Dash Platform v0.23 the response is an array of identities instead of the previously provided array of CBOR-encoded arrays of identities."
+> In Dash Platform v0.23 the response is an array of identities instead of the previously provided array of CBOR-encoded arrays of identities.
-}
-[/block]

 **Returns**: [Identity](explanation-identity) an array of identities associated with the provided public key hashes **Parameters**: